KoffeeJava/wfetch-cr/README.md

 Wfetch should quickly install.
 After wfetch is installed, run `./wf-tool -s` and follow the setup instructions
 > **WARNING**: Do not run this command under sudo.
 It will not let you run the setup if you do so.

+### Windows

+At this time Windows dows not have a build.

+### MacOS

+At this time MacOS does not have a build.

+## Compiling

+### Requirements

+- Crystal compiler
+- Wfetch Source Code
+- wfetch-1.0.0-data.tar.xz

+Download the latest release's source code and open your terminal inside the directory and run `shards build --release` and the build will be outputted in bin/

+To actually install and setup your wfetch build, you will need to have a data directory with wftech and the disp configs.

+Extract the data directory file and copy it to where your wfetch and wf-tool executable are.
+Once your data directory is copied/moved over, move wfetch inside of the data directory and then follow the installing instructions.

 ## FAQ